This site is privately owned and is not affiliated with any government agency. Learn more here

 If you or a member of your family participates in the benefit programs below, then you may automatically be eligible for LIHEAP based on your income:

-Eligible households can only apply for LIHEAP assistance from November 1 until March 31 each year.
+Eligible households can only apply for LIHEAP heating assistance from October 1st until March 31st and LIHEAP cooling assistance from April 1st until September 30th each year.
 LIHEAP applications cannot be submitted year-round.

 To apply for LIHEAP in Utah, complete the following three steps: